Intensive Institute on Science Fiction Literature

 Some of these volumes might be difficult to find, so we urge you seek copies early and, when books are out of print, search used bookstores and online services (we provide links to two major online booksellers after each title, above).
 The University of Kansas Jayhawk Ink bookstore tries to always have copies of these books on hand.
 Address:

+Here is the full list of the novels.
 NOTE: This list has been updated over the years to reflect recent important works that helped shape the genre.

 Here are the books that have been removed since 2008 - they are still important and recommended works for understanding the history of the SF novel, but we only have so much time to discuss everything: